skybet/skybet.github.io/_posts/2016-06-20-recent-graduate-at-skybet.md

 The work day begins at any time between 08:00 and 09:30.
 This flexi-time allows for people to work to hours more suitable to their travel needs.
 The day ends between 16:00 and 18:30 to align with the flexible starting hours.

+# Technology and The Way We Work
+**Sky Betting and Gaming** has adopted team organization in a similar vein to the the ‘Spotify Tribes Model’.
+This way of working arranges departments into ‘tribes’ with each of these tribes further broken down into smaller working teams.
+It is a very efficient model which allows for high levels of collaborative working (A theme which is encouraged throughout the business).

+**Sky Betting and Gaming** has an excellent technology stack in each tribe.
+My tribe in particular has thoroughly impressed.
+In the short time here I have had exposer to several different platforms and a plethora of programming languages and technologies all fit for purpose.
+My knowledge in my specialized field has been expanded but I’ve also discovered interests in areas not normally considered from the perspective of a data engineer (This is partly due to the excellent collaborative efforts throughout the business).

+# And Finally..
+The City
+When I started working at SBG the city was an afterthought.
+Its appeal was there but I hadn’t had the time to appreciate it in the way I have once I’d settled after a few weeks here at SBG.

+On my first day at work, for our lunch break, my colleague and I took a trip to the town center.
+The city center is surprisingly short 5 minute walk away from the office offering up a variety of eateries on the way.
+A usual dining area is Trinity Kitchens; A collection of in door food stalls offering up anything from tortillas to duck and pancakes.

+The city as a whole is vibrant and entrancing and has become.
+The city as much an influence on my satisfaction as the job itself.

 I thought It would be a good idea to spend part of this fund attending the **[Big Data Spain](http://www.bigdataspain.org/)** conferences in Madrid.
 As a software engineer within the Data Team I'm really interested in learning more about cutting-edge technologies such as _Spark_, _Hadoop_, _Machine Learning_ and real-time data processing, to be able to make use of them in some of the projects we are currently working on.